List of Bonkers episodes

 The following is an episode list of Bonkers, an American animated television series that first aired from September 4, 1993, to February 23, 1994, and then continued airing as reruns until 1995 on The Disney Afternoon (with select episodes airing on The Disney Channel from February to June 1993 as a preview for the series).
 The series was set in a Roger Rabbit-like world where "toons" and humans co-exist.

-The premise of the series was that Bonkers D. Bobcat, an anthropomorphic bobcat who was a popular cartoon star (he appeared in Disney's Raw Toonage shorts in the fictional world of Bonkers as well) had washed out of show business and became a cop.
+The premise of the series was that Bonkers D. Bobcat, an anthropomorphic bobcat who was a popular cartoon star (he appeared in "He's Bonkers" shorts in the fictional world of Bonkers as well) had washed out of show business and became a cop.
 He was made the junior partner of Detective Lucky Piquel, a grim and ill-tempered human who hates toons.
 Throughout the series, the pair work together to solve crimes in the Hollywood, Los Angeles, California region.
 Bonkers repeatedly tried to win Piquel's praise, but usually just ended up ruining missions with his antics.

 After some years of working with Bonkers, Piquel was given an FBI job in Washington, D.C., and with great glee was finally able to leave Bonkers, but finally realized that after all the time spent hating working with Bonkers, he had grown to love him.
 At the end of the "Lucky" episodes, Bonkers was given a new partner, the attractive Sergeant Miranda Wright.
 Although also human, she was far more patient and tolerant of his antics than was Piquel.
 With Miranda, Bonkers was more the brunt of the slapstick.